Mahamadou Issoufou

-Mahamadou Issoufou (born 1 January 1952) is a Nigerien politician who served as the President of Niger from 7 April 2011 to 2 April 2021.
-Issoufou was the prime minister of Niger from 1993 to 1994, president of the National Assembly from 1995 to 1996, and he was a candidate in each presidential election from 1993 to 2016.
+Mahamadou Issoufou (born 1 January 1952) is a Nigerien politician who served as the president of Niger from 7 April 2011 to 2 April 2021.
+Issoufou was the prime minister of Niger from 1993 to 1994, president of the National Assembly from 1995 to 1996, and a candidate in each presidential election from 1993 to 2016.
 He led the Nigerien Party for Democracy and Socialism (PNDS-Tarayya), a social democratic party, from its foundation in 1990 until his election as president in 2011.
-During the Presidency of Mamadou Tandja (1999–2010), Issoufou was the main opposition leader.
+During the presidency of Mamadou Tandja (1999–2010), Issoufou was the main opposition leader.

-Having left power by respecting the constitution limiting him to two presidential terms thus leading to the first ever democratic transition of power in the country, in March 2021 he received the Ibrahim Prize awarded for good governance, democratic election and respect of term limits.
+Having left power by respecting the constitution that limited him to two presidential terms, thus leading to the first ever democratic transition of power in the country, in March 2021 he received the Ibrahim Prize for good governance, democratic election and respect of term limits.

 Background

-Issoufou, an ethnic Hausa, was born on the 1st of January 1952, in the town of Dandaji in Tahoua Department.
+Issoufou, an ethnic Hausa, was born on 1 January 1952, in the town of Dandaji in Tahoua Department.
 An engineer by trade (Ingénieur Civil des Mines de St Etienne), he served as National Director of Mines from 1980 to 1985 before becoming Secretary-General of the Mining Company of Niger (SOMAIR).
 He is married to Aïssata Issoufou Mahamadou, a chemist, and to second wife, Dr. Lalla Malika Issoufou, a physician.

-1993 presidential election and appointment as Prime Minister
+1993 presidential election and appointment as prime minister

 In February 1993, the country's first multiparty legislative and presidential elections were held.
 In the parliamentary election, Issoufou's party, the PNDS, won 13 seats in the National Assembly, and Issoufou himself won a seat as a PNDS candidate in Tahoua constituency.

 Together with other opposition parties, the PNDS then joined a coalition, the Alliance of the Forces of Change (AFC).
 This coalition held the majority of the newly elected seats in the National Assembly.
 Later in February 1993, Issoufou ran as the PNDS candidate in the presidential election.
 He placed third, winning 15.92 percent of the vote.
 The AFC then supported second-place finisher Mahamane Ousmane for president in the second round of the election, held on 27 March.
 Ousmane won the election, defeating Tandja Mamadou, the candidate of the National Movement of the Development Society (MNSD); with the AFC holding a parliamentary majority, Issoufou became Prime Minister on 17 April 1993.